plone/guillotina/docs/source/applications.md

 ## Creating

-An application is a python package that implements an entry point to tell plone.server to load it.
+An application is a python package that implements an entry point to tell guillotina to load it.

 If you're not familiar with how to build python applications, please